chili-publish/grafx-documentation/docs/GraFx_studio/early_access/gettingstarted.md

 npm install @chili-publish/editor-sdk
 ```

+### Debug panel

+On the top left of the editor canvas there is a button to open the debug panel.
+This panel shows a log of all interactions with the editor engine.
+This can help while building your integration.

 ### GraFx Connector

 With a GraFx Connector you can connect GraFx Studio to a resource provider.
 We prepared a [GraFx Connector template](https://github.com/chili-publish/grafx-connector-template) that you can use to create a custom connector to connect with your DAM system or to add hardcoded image URLs.
 This way you can assign your own assets to image frames in GraFx Studio.

 ## I want to: Check out the new features